chemiclast/remodel/README.md

   ...where `v1.2.3` is the semver and `uplift.release.1` increments with each release under that semver.\
   **This tag should be created locally and pushed to kick off automated builds (see *Notes on version tags*)**
-* Include additions to `CHANGELOG.md` listing the additions.
+* The chosen semver should be *relative to upstream according to the difference at that release.*\
+  For example, if upstream is on `v1.0.0` and we make a minor change, we'll be on `v1.0.1-uplift.release.1`.
+If we make another minor change, we'll be on `v1.0.1-uplift.release.2` *because we are still only minor changes away from upstream*.
+This way, if our changes get upstreamed, we won't be going backwards in semver.
+* Add our changes to `CHANGELOG.md`.
 If we rebase on a new version of Remodel that includes some of our additions, we should list only what has changed between upstream Remodel and our fork.
 * Where possible, our changes should become PRs to the upstream Remodel repo.
 When